bunto/bunto/site/_docs/permalinks.md

 permalink: /docs/permalinks/
 ---

-Jekyll supports a flexible way to build your site’s URLs.
+Bunto supports a flexible way to build your site’s URLs.
 You can specify the permalinks for your site through the [Configuration](../configuration/) or in the [YAML Front Matter](../frontmatter/) for each post.
 You’re free to choose one of the built-in styles to create your links or craft your own.
 The default